28/.emacs.d-old/README.md

 On Windows "HOME" environment variable must be created with the value that represents the location of the user folder or any location in which Emacs should create .emacs.d folder.

+There is a Power Shell [script](tools/win_set_home_variable.ps1) that sets the "HOME" system environment variable to the current user's folder.